The 2014 LCC Annual General Meeting & Campaigners' Conference will be on Saturday 11th October.

 Trustee Elections, Motions and Voting

-The deadline for submitting nominations for our Board Elections as well as motions for debate has now passed: you can find the list of candidates standing for election here and the motions here.
+The deadline for submitting nominations for our Board Elections as well as motions for debate has now passed, except for the deadline for Special Resolutions which has been extended: you can find the list of candidates standing for election here and the motions here.
 LCC members can find out how to vote here.

 What happens at the AGM & Campaigners' Conference?